dengxiaoning/cesium_dev_kit/README.md

 ## Project deficiency and optimization

 - 1、Extended classes not using type detection (TS)
-- 2、No usage documentation (please refer to the case)
-- 3、No exception catching and handling
+- 2、No exception catching and handling

 ## How to contribute